 W.B.Yeats - Life and Love

-In 1889 he met Maud Gonne, a wealthy heiress and a Nationalist icon.. and a beauty in her youth.
-Yeats' fell for her in a big way, but Maud Gonne made it clear that a partner for her had to be, first and foremost, an ardent Nationalist.
-In 1891, Yeats nonetheless proposed marriage, only to be rebuffed - later writing that "the troubling of my life began".
+In 1889 he met Maud Gonne, a wealthy heiress and a Nationalist icon.
+Yeats' fell for her in a big way, but Maud Gonne made it clear that her future partner had to be, first and foremost, an ardent Nationalist.

+Yeats signed up to the cause and proposed marriage in 1891, only to be rebuffed - later writing that the denial was when "the troubling of my life began".
 Apparently not quite getting the message, Yeats again proposed marriage in 1899, 1900 and 1901, only to be rejected again, again, and yet again.
-When Maud Gonne finally married Major John MacBride in 1903, the poet blew a fuse.
-He tried to mock MacBride though letters and poetry, and rambled on about Maud Gonne's conversion to Catholicism.
+When Maud Gonne finally married Major John MacBride in 1903, the poet was furious.
+He tried to mock MacBride though letters and poetry and rambled on about Maud Gonne's conversion to Catholicism.

 W.B.Yeats and Politics

-Under the impression of the general politics after the First World War, the Wall Street Crash, and the Great Depression, Yeats became more and more sceptical about democratic forms of government and anticipated a reconstruction of Europe through totalitarian rule.
-His friendship with Ezra Pound introduced him to the politics of Benito Mussolini, Yeats expressing admiration for "Il Duce" on several occasions.
+Under the impression of the general politics after the First World War, the Wall Street Crash, and the Great Depression, Yeats became more and more skeptical about democratic forms of government and anticipated a reconstruction of Europe through totalitarian rule.
+His friendship with Ezra Pound introduced him to the politics of Benito Mussolini, and Yeats expressed admiration for "Il Duce" on several occasions.
 On the home front, he wrote three "marching songs" for the Irish Blueshirts, a (sizeable) fascist splinter group led by General Eoin O'Duffy.

-Death, Burial, Reburial
+W.B.
+Yeats' Death, Burial, and Reburial

-Only in September 1948 Yeats' remains were moved to Drumcliff (County Sligo) in a state-sponsored event - the Minister of External Affairs being in charge of the operation, one Sean MacBride, son of Maud Gonne.
-Yeats' epitaph is taken from the last lines of his late poem Under Ben Bulben:
+Finally, in September 1948, Yeats' remains were moved to Drumcliff (County Sligo) in a state-sponsored event - and in a great twist of fate, the Minister of External Affairs who was in charge of the operation was Sean MacBride, son of Maud Gonne.

 Cast a cold Eye